Doorbit/apple-maps-server-kotlin/README.md

 Apple provides a free daily limit of 250,000 map views and 25,000 service calls per Apple Developer Program membership.
 You can review your current spend on the Apple Maps dashboard: https://maps.developer.apple.com/

+### Best practices

+#### Always provide location hints

+Try to always provide a hint of the user's location or the user's geographic area of interest to the geocoder.
+Otherwise, there might be no result.
+For instance, specifying just "Hauptstrasse" or "Main St" most likely won't return a single result, because Apple doesn't know what you are looking for.
+However, when you specify it including a location hint, you will get an result.
+Also, when using the geocoding API for autocompletion, you should always provide a location hint to the geocoder, as it wouldn't add much value to the user if you would just return a list of random streets in the world.